ruthvendc/spark-airflow-etl-pipeline/README.md

 The project ingests raw CSV data, validates and transforms it using **PySpark**, writes optimized **Parquet** datasets, and orchestrates the entire workflow using **Apache Airflow**.

-All data used was synthetically generated using python Fake — no proprietary or employer-related data was used in this project.
+All data used was synthetically generated using python Faker — no proprietary or employer-related data was used in this project.

 ---